18th August 2019 - Tax Week 20

 If you are paid via PAYE, your taxes will be calculated cumulatively - this means the tax collected in one month is reliant on how much was taken the month before and so on.
 Use this calculator to check against your payslip - you will need a few figures from your payslip for the calculator to come back with an accurate calculation.
-If you don't have your payslip, use our income tax calculator, here, which calculates on an annual / month 1 basis.
+If you don't have your payslip, use our tax calculator, which calculates on an annual / month 1 basis.

 We have seen this question and think it is a fair point, as if you have all the your take home pay information right in front of you – printed on your payslip, right?
 Well, what if your payslip was incorrect?
 You may be having more deducted off your gross pay than should be, or worse still too little and may need to repay underpaid tax – which has happened in the past.
 HMRC have on a few occasions over the last few years, sent the incorrect tax code resulting in under or overpayments of tax from people on pay as you earn.